 British Gas is one of the so-called ‘Big Six’ energy suppliers in the UK, the group of energy suppliers that enjoy the greatest share of the UK's energy market.
-During the fourth quarter of 2019, British Gas received 1,092 complaints per 100,000 customers.
-This was the lowest complaint rate among its competitors.
+During the fourth quarter of 2020, British Gas received 1,039 complaints per 100,000 customers.
+This was the lowest complaint rate among its large-scale competitors.

 Market changes and profit decline in past few years

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.